Gaara95/website/arduino_basics_robot/13line_follower.md

 * Various screws and bolts to mount all this stuff to the robot chassis.
 * A screwdriver.

+Assemble the robot chassis using the instructions from the [object avoiding robot](https://aaalearn.mystagingwebsite.com/2018/04/arduino-summer-camp-obstacle-avoiding-robot/) segment.

 ### Wiring

 | Arduino        | IR sensors     |